Grassroots Democracy: Illinois Labor Journeys

 A Road Scholar Program by Mike Matejka

-Workers like the Ottawa IL Radium Girls fearlessly stood up after their occupational exposure doomed them, helping create legislation to protect all workers.
-Women workers found their own voice and often built alliances with middle class women to ensure their rights.
+Workers like the Ottawa Illinois Radium Girls fearlessly stood up after their occupational exposure doomed them, helping create legislation to protect all workers.
+Women workers found their own voice and often built alliances with middle-class women to ensure their rights.